-Ammonia a base compound used in chemical process industries to produce commercial chemical product.
+Ammonia a base compound used in chemical process industries to produce the commercial chemical product.
 Produced in large-scale from synthesis gas that in-turn generated from natural gas, naphtha or fossil sources rich in hydrogen content.

-Existing process technologies obtain hydrogen from fossil chemicals and nitrogen from air.
+Existing process technologies obtain hydrogen from fossil chemicals and nitrogen from the air.
 These two compounds are reacted in a reactor to produce ammonia.
 However, if the source for this process is obtained other than fossil chemicals then ammonia production too, becomes green technology.

 Design engineers, process engineers, chemical engineers and industrial engineers can build up project report regarding this concept.
 If the design is successful than it could change the production of ammonia from large-scale to small-scale with less energy consumption moreover turning the process into green technology.

-Unit operation that may be used in the process sequence of ammonia production from biogas:
+A unit operation that may be used in the process sequence of ammonia production from biogas:

 - Biogas digester: organic matter cutting, slurry formation ( culture, pH).